Treasure of Nagyszentmiklós: Inscriptions

 Today almost all scholars share the view that the text is written in a Turkic language, but it has not been deciphered and the exact classification of the language has been a subject of debate.
 It has been often compared with the Turkic Bulgar language of the First Bulgarian Empire, attested on several 8th-9th century inscriptions written in Greek letters.
 More recently Eugene Helimski argued the language is close to Proto-Tungusic, but this proposal was rejected by Marcel Erdal as far-fetched.

 There is another inscription in the Greek language.
 Also, there are several other very short inscriptions in a runiform script which are also likely to be in a Turkic language, but these are very brief and also have not been deciphered.

 Cultural context

 The cultural milieu or milieux in which the objects in the treasure were created, assembled and deposited remains controversial, with the debate often influenced by nationalistic concerns.
+Some researchers believe that the treasure belonged to the voivode Ahtum of Morisena (today Cenad in Romania), a descendant of the voivode Glad.
+The treasure would come from inheritances, from the tax on the transport of salt on the Mureș, from plundering expeditions and from gifts.
+The treasure would have been buried in Sânnicolau Mare upon the death of Ahtum.